Bachelor of Sustainability and Environment

 Overview

-This unique degree highlights the social elements of environmental issues, providing graduates with operational knowledge and essential soft skills in communication and critical thinking, making you highly desirable to future employers.
-As a graduate of this course, you will understand how to evaluate environmental policies and management strategies at local and global levels.
+This unique degree highlights the social elements of environmental issues, providing you with operational knowledge and essential skills in communication and critical thinking, making you highly desirable to future employers.

-To ensure you’re work-ready, you will undertake a minimum 20-day work placement in your final semester.
-Engagement with the environmental sector is also embedded in a number of subjects and assessments, and your final year project offers a chance to explore your passions in a supported environment.
+To ensure you're work-ready, you will undertake a minimum 20-day work placement in your final semester.
+Engagement with the environmental sector is also embedded in a number of subjects and assessments, and your final-year project offers a chance to explore your passions in a supported environment.

 Details